 |Fees||Look up fees|

-This subject provides a practical, clinical experience in which students provide legal support and information to starting-out social and community enterprises which intend to contribute to community or environmental wellbeing but which do not have the current capacity to pay for specialised legal assistance.
+Sustainability Business Clinic provides a practical, clinical experience in which students are supervised in the provision of legal support to new and innovating enterprises.
+Clients will be identified as warranting assistance because they will contribute to community or environmental wellbeing but do not have the current capacity to pay for specialised legal assistance.

 Within the 12 days of clinical work students will participate in timetabled classes, in which areas of potential reform of the law to improve the prospect of emerging sustainable solutions to social and environmental problems will be discussed.
 Students will also take part in debrief sessions where students will evaluate their progress, discuss their perceptions of the law in practice, and reflect on the role of the law and their place in it.